freerange/pair-programming-presentation/presentation.md

-* Single "What is PP" / ""What PP is not" - Use XP book def as basis; but see if our definition adds anything
 * Summarise XP Practices supporting PP into single with other material in the notes
 * Summarise Supporting XP practises onto single slide with other material in the notes
 * Combine two Kent Beck quotes about mutually supporting practices